adamspanier/Distributed-Systems-Security/Documentation/prototype-progress-report.md

   * Started a list of Asset/Threat pairs for the team to review

 ## Outcomes
-  * Populated a rather extensive list for the Asset/Threat Pairs
+  * Populated a rather extensive list of Asset/Threat Pairs

 ## Hindrances